maxhougas/githubinstructions/lessoninstructions/02resolveconflicts.md

 If you need your local and remote repo in the [BASE STATE] you can use the "git revert [hash] -n" command.

-Running "git log" will display a list of commits each with its associate message and [hash].</br>
+Running "git log" will display a list of commits each with its associated message and [hash].</br>
  The gui on github.com will also show differences.

 Run:<br/>